Nature Park Exhibition in the Basement of Quellalpin

 Please see the links below for current opening hours and prices.

-Global climate research as well as local climate initiatives approach the connections between climate and glaciers from different perspectives.
-Using the Gepatschferner as an example, the exhibition also tells stories about the emotional closeness of the Kaunertal residents to “their” glacier, from the landscape-shaping use of its water to the scientifically documented consequences of climate change.
+Global climate research and local climate initiatives explore the connections between climate and glaciers from different perspectives.
+Using the example of the Gepatschferner, the exhibition also tells stories about the emotional connection of the people of Kaunertal to "their" glacier, from the landscape-shaping use of its water to the scientifically documented consequences of climate change.

-Vividly designed by the exhibition architects Columbusnext and the curators around Petra Paolazzi, the different themes are made tangible in 4 exhibition rooms.
+Designed by the exhibition architects Columbusnext and the curators led by Petra Paolazzi, the various themes are brought to life in four exhibition rooms.

 • The Kaunergrat climate change adaptation model region and its regional strategies